jochster/starter-hugo-research-group-iloc/content/home/team.md

 # Order that this section appears on the page.
 weight: 60

-title: The 2nd iLoc Organization Team
+title: The 2nd iLoc Workshop Organizers
 subtitle:

 content: